Madison Starns seeks to break down language barriers to reach kids

 “I love all of the faculty there and especially the kindergarten teachers who I work with on a regular basis,” she says.
 “It’s given me very beneficial hands-on experience.”

-If you would like to establish a scholarship to help deserving students, please contact Terre Johnson, WSU Foundation vice president for major gifts, at (316) 978-3808 or at email@example.com.
+If you would like to establish a scholarship to help deserving students, please contact Mike Lamb, WSU Foundation vice president for Planned and Annual Giving, at (316) 978-3804 or at firstname.lastname@example.org.